SpinalHDL/SpinalDoc/paper/shdl_mainpaper/paper.md

 }
 ```

 You can also give template data types as arguments.
-This is very useful, for example, to model an hand-shake bus with a templated payload.
+This is very useful, for example, to model an handshake interface with a templated payload.

 ```scala